kismetwireless/kismet-web-docs/content/en/docs/readme/installing/packaging.md

 ---

-Every distribution is different, and has different idioms for configuration location and style, but we recommend the following guideliens for packages where ever possible.
+Every distribution is different, and has different idioms for configuration location and style, but we recommend the following guidelines for packages wherever possible.

 Of all the guidelines, perhaps the most important is to provide a suid or setcap option; Kismet is designed to run only the minimal required components with